Leonardo Polo: Curso de Teoría del Conocimiento

 Habits are a direct exercise of the abandonment of the limit.
 While we all use some of them in ordinary life, i.e. so to be able to speak, not every one makes use of the highest available habits, which according to Polo illuminate unprecedented problems of philosophy such as the nature of first principles as examined in El acceso al ser.

-Yet habits are sustained by a good many operations.
-The distinction between operations and habits runs across all cognitive faculties and helps to bring concepts, linguistic and numerical abilities and judgements into a new light, out of which we know, i.e. that after the first abstracted object the path of reasoning faces a junction: it can either 'generalise', to organise abstract objects into families, as we do in any classification of items into categories and subcategories, or it can follow a 'rational' path, exploring thus the promising connection between concepts and reality in order to make a judgement upon the universal or particular nature of a thing.
+Habits are sustained by operations.
+The distinction between operations and habits applies across cognitive faculties, framing concepts, linguistic and numerical abilities, and judgments.
+After the first abstracted object, reasoning can take two paths: it can generalise by organizing abstract objects into categories and subcategories, or it can follow a rational path that explores the connection between concepts and reality to form a judgment on the universal or particular nature of a thing.

 Polo not only gives evidence of his views by discussing rival theories; he contrasts his views with that of Kant, Hegel and Heidegger.
 Kant's epistemology, while succeeding in systematising knowledge, presents perceptual knowledge as passive and so fails to comply with the requirements of axiom A, which asserts that knowledge is active.
 For Kant:

 "perceptual knowledge is passive and yet the intellect is active.
 But if the intellect is active and perception is passive, the relation between both, if active, must be transitive.
 A transitive movement has suddenly crept into knowledge (...) as a kind of actio in passo, something which for Aristotle is paradigmatic of a physical action" (2nd ed.
 1987, 70-1).

 Similarly, the second volume of Polo's epistemology discusses a good deal of the concept of abstract objects for Heidegger, whereas the last volume explores the philosophical basis of 20th century physics.